JetBrains/amper/docs/Documentation.md

     languageVersion: 1.9  # module.yaml overwrites value
   compose: enabled        # from the template
   jvm:
-    target: 1.8   # from the module.yaml
+    release: 8   # from the module.yaml
 ```

 ## Extensibility